ganeti/ganeti/doc/design-node-security.rst

   design (limiting ssh keys to master candidates), but it will be eliminated with the second part of the design (separate ssh keys for each master candidate).
+- Even though this proposal is an improvement towards the previous situation in Ganeti, it still does not use the full power of SSL.
+For further improvements, see Section "Related and future work".

 Alternative proposals: